dyninst/dyninst/docs/parseAPI/developer/CFGFactory.h.rst

   .. cpp:function:: virtual Block* mksink(CodeObject *obj, CodeRegion *r)

-      Returns a “sink” block derived from Block to which all unresolvable control flow instructions will be linked.
+      Returns a "sink" block derived from Block to which all unresolvable control flow instructions will be linked.
 Implementors may return a unique sink block per CodeObject or a single global sink.